solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

     ORDER BY submit_time, status
     ```

 9. Let's flood the system with queries and see what happens for `asa.sql.workload02`.
 To do this, we will run an Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.
+Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.

 10. In the query window, replace the script with the following to see what happened to all the `asa.sql.workload02` queries we just triggered as they flood the system: